embodying the Five Elements of East Asian medicine

 Elemental Creativity

-Connect with the Five Elements of East Asian Medicine within and around you through embodied movement, meditation, and drawing.
+Experience how the Five Elements of East Asian Medicine manifest within and around you through art, movement, and meditation.

 Play with your body wisdom, guided by the elements of Water, Wood, Fire, Earth, and Metal.